f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 .. |op-tshoot| image:: _static/op-tshoot.png

-Excercise 2.
+Task 2.
 Create and Deploy a HTTP Load Balancer on F5 Distributed Cloud Customer Edge
 ---------------------------------------------------------------------------

 In the previous lab exercises we were connecting to a F5 Distributed Cloud Load Balancer that was deployed in a Regional Edge.